 If the background of a new plot is grey, zoom out a bit to display the imagery.

-If the resolution of a plot is too low to distinguish features and classify your points, click on FLAG PLOT AS BAD.
-A pop-up window appears informing you that the plot [number] has been flagged.
+If the resolution of a plot is too low to distinguish features and classify your points, click on FLAG PLOT.
+It will automatically reload the next plot for your project..

-Click OK.